Below is a link to our:

 offers to new and experienced radio amateurs alike,

 as well as to those not yet licensed but interested in

 learning more about this exciting hobby.

 The club meets on the second Tuesday of every

-month at 7:00 pm in the White County Seniors Center
+month at 7:00 pm in the White County Emergency Operations Center

 Parking and the entrance is at the rear of